cassiomolin/chat-websockets/README.md

 - **Jackson:** JSON parser for Java
 - **WebSockets:** Using the JSR-356 implementation provided by Undertow

 This example demonstrates a simple chat application with WebSockets.
-On server side, the WebSockets support is provided by Undertow (that implements the JSR 356) and on client side, the WebSockets support is provided by the HTML5 WebSockets API.
+On server side the WebSockets support is provided by Undertow (that implements the JSR 356) and on client side the WebSockets support is provided by the HTML5 WebSockets API.

 ## How to build and run this application?